uozuAho/locust_demo/readme.md

 GET /work/job_id              returns the status of the job (new or done)

 Jobs are processed by a background worker at a rate of 1 job per second.

+# Running different load tests

+Choose the locustfile to use by setting the LOCUST_FILE environment variable.